EZecarias/ansipull/README.md

 - **playbooks/**: Additional playbooks to run or have triggered on direction.

-- **roles/**: Directory of ansible's system of nested or divergent host/device roles.
+- **roles/**: Directory of repo's system of nested or divergent host/device roles.

   - **base/**: Role applied to every host/machine; contains shared files, default configs, users, etc.